siz-/esp32-BLE-led-controller/README.md

-A script that utilizes the esp32 for controlling chinese LED ARGB controllers that use the BLE/LEDLAMP app.
+A script that utilizes the esp32 for controlling chinese LED aRGB controllers that use the BLE/LEDLAMP app.

 Dependencies: Arduino IDE with esp32 installed, EasyButton, NimBLE and Preferences library.
 BLE device address, BLE Service and characteristic IDs of your device (use BlueLight on Android).